-These performance objectives served as the corporate performance objectives under the Incentive Compensation Policy and were also used to assess corporate performance for purposes of Mr. Robin's performance-based incentive compensation opportunity for 2011.
-The aggregate weighting of the 2011 corporate objectives was set at 100%.
-However, the maximum potential corporate performance rating is limited to 200% even if the board of directors determined that we significantly exceeded all of these objectives.
-A corporate performance rating in excess of 100% can only be achieved if the board of directors determines that the goal achievement for one or many of the goals substantially exceeded the target metrics, or they use their discretion to factor in other significant corporate events that occurred during the performance period.
+These performance objectives served as the corporate performance objectives under the Company's Incentive Compensation Policy and were also used as one data point for purposes of the organization and compensation committee determining Mr. Robin's 2014 cash bonus.
+The 2014 corporate objectives were weighted at 100% allocated as follows: 75% to research and development, 10% to manufacturing, and 15% to financial objectives.
+This weighting of objectives is a reflection of our long-term focus as a drug development company with the goal of building a broad, robust and diverse pipeline of proprietary drug candidates.
+We believe this mix of corporate goals was not only an appropriate measure of achievement in 2014, but also represents objectives important to building the long-term foundation of our business.
+A corporate performance rating in excess of 100% can only be achieved if the board of directors determines that the goal achievement for one or many of the goals substantially and qualitatively exceeded the target metrics, or the board uses its discretion to factor in other significantly positive corporate events that occurred during the performance period.
+The maximum potential corporate performance rating is 200%.